-- Must be at least 16 years of age. - Must complete an Office of Inspector General (OIG), State of Colorado criminal background check, and Board of Nursing (BON) check on all Attendants. - The Attendant must pass both the OIG and BON to be employable. - You must follow all state and federal laws and regulations regarding hiring Attendant.
+- Must be at least 18 years of age. - Must complete a State of Colorado criminal background check and Board of Nursing background check on all Attendants and the Attendant must pass both checks to be employable. - You must follow all state and federal laws and regulations regarding hiring Attendant.